amanzi/amanzi/docs/documentation/source/input_spec/ATSNativeSpec_dev.rst

 Visualization
 ##############

+ Manages simulation output to disk.

 A user may request periodic writes of field data for the purposes of visualization in the `"visualization`" sublists.

 ATS accepts a visualization list for each domain/mesh, including surface and column meshes.
 These are in separate ParameterLists, entitled `"visualization`" for the main mesh, and `"visualization surface`" on the surface mesh.
 It is expected that, for any addition meshes, each will have a domain name and therefore admit a spec of the form: `"visualization DOMAIN-NAME`".

- Visualization: a class for controlling simulation output.

 Each list contains all parameters as in a IOEvent_ spec, and also: